andrew/ultimate-awesome/README.md

 - [awesome-zf](https://github.com/rajnishmsrit/awesome-zf) - A curated list of awesome Zend Framework modules, tutorials, books and other nice things.
 - [awesome-salesforce](https://github.com/rajr5/awesome-salesforce) - A curated list of delightful Salesforce Platform Resources.
 - [support-awesome-foss](https://github.com/rambalachandran/support-awesome-foss) - Curating a list of foss software developed by small team and their support links.
+- [awesome-aquarium-tech](https://github.com/ranjithrajv/awesome-aquarium-tech) - A curated list of open source projects for aquarium automation, monitoring, and control systems.
 - [awesome-timeline-explorers](https://github.com/ranjithrajv/awesome-timeline-explorers) - A curated collection of interactive timeline explorers for immersive browsing of historical maps, media simulations, and evolving archives using sliders, overlays, and serendipitous discovery.
 - [awesome-url-shortener](https://github.com/rathnasorg/awesome-url-shortener) - A curated list of awesome url shortener.
 - [awesome-infrastructure](https://github.com/raya-ac/awesome-infrastructure) - A curated list of infrastructure, monitoring, and DevOps resources.